• Blog

 HOAs must factor in more than just the initial cost of installation.
 For instance, cheap roofing materials often lead to frequent repairs and have a shorter life expectancy which will cost more in the long run.
 In addition to the initial cost of installation, be sure to factor in the roof’s lifespan, maintenance requirements, and the manufacturer’s warranty.

-High-quality roofing products are often backed up by a comprehensive lifetime limited warranty that comes standard with their products.
+High-quality roofing products are backed up by a comprehensive lifetime limited warranty that comes standard with their products.
 In contrast, lower-quality roofing may charge extra for warranties, offer them on a prorated basis, or not provide warranties at all.
 This difference can be a telling indicator of a roofing product's overall quality and long-term reliability.

 Maintenance